 How much leverage is allowed in the US?

-Leveraged crypto trading generally involves trading on margin which is primarily offered by crypto margin trading exchanges.
+Crypto trading generally involves trading on margin which is primarily offered by crypto margin trading exchanges.

-Each state might have its own regulations towards cryptocurrency trading and they may or may not include leverage restrictions.
+Each state might have its own regulations towards cryptocurrency trading and they may or may not include restrictions.

-According to the Commodity Futures Trading Commission (CFTC) and the National Futures Association (NFA) is 1:50 the maximum allowed leverage is:
+According to the Commodity Futures Trading Commission (CFTC) and the National Futures Association (NFA) is 1:50 the allowed leverage is:

 Keep in mind that these limits have been put in place specifically for the foreign exchange markets and other rules may apply for other markets.